johnmyleswhite/PackageTesting.jl/README.md

 	PackageTesting.test("PackageTesting")

-In addition, the DataFrames package now obeys this standard as well.
+In addition, the DataFrames package now obeys this standard as well:

+	using PackageTesting

+	PackageTesting.test("DataFrames")